RiverNguyen/RiverNguyen/README.md

 <h1 align="center">FullStack Developer</h1>

 I am a FullStack Developer with a strong foundation in React, Next.js, and TypeScript.
 With hands-on experience in building dynamic applications, I have developed projects like an e-commerce platform, a task management tool, and a real-time messaging app.
 My skills extend to backend technologies, including Node.js and PostgreSQL, allowing me to build full-stack solutions.
-Passionate about continuous learning, I aim to enhance my expertise in web development, with a long-term goal of advancing to senior or lead roles."
+Passionate about continuous learning, I aim to enhance my expertise in web development, with a long-term goal of advancing to senior or lead roles.

 * 🌍  I'm based in Ha Noi, Viet Nam
 * 🖥️  See my portfolio at [River Portfolio](http://river-portfolio.vercel.app)